jordan4ibanez/RazorFont/README.md

 RazorFont accumulates text via vertex, texture, and indices data.
 You can render straight to a canvas, then flush it.

 RazorFont also has the ability for you to hook your existing rendering engine into it via delegates.

-See this test project for more details:
+Here is a tutorial:

 https://github.com/jordan4ibanez/RazorFontExampleProject/blob/main/source/app.d